jasonxue1/akioi-2048-python/README.md

 # akioi-2048

 A Python implementation of a customizable 2048 game engine with support for multiplier tiles and score tracking.
+Requires Python 3.8 or later.

 ## Features